Suor/Suor.github.io/source/_posts/2013-10-08-abstracting-control-flow.markdown

 ---

 Any programmer, even if she doesn't see it this way, constantly creates abstractions.
-The most common things we abstract are calculations (caught into functions) or behavior (procedures and classes), but there are other recurring patterns in our work, especially, in error handling, resource management and optimizations.
+The most common things we abstract are calculations (caught into functions) or behavior (procedures and classes), but there are other recurring patterns in our work, especially in error handling, resource management and optimizations.

-Those recurring patterns usually involve rules like "close everything you open", "free resources then pass error farther", "if that succeeded go on else ... free resources and pass an error", which commonly look like repetitive `if ... else` or `try ... catch` code.
+Those recurring patterns usually involve rules like "close everything you open", "free resources then pass error farther", "if that succeeded go on else ...", which commonly look like repetitive `if ... else` or `try ... catch` code.
 How about abstracting all that control flow?

  <!--more-->